Carpk/ShawnKlein/_posts/2016-07-06-solid-principles.md

   end
 end
 ````
-Instead of hard coding in a `@pizza_batter = PizzaBatter.new` or `@cake_batter = CakeBatter.new` somewhere in the `MixBatter`, we will pass these objects in when instantiating our class.
-The 'MixBatter` class does not care whether its mixing pizza batter, cake batter, or an egg batter, it only cares that the injected class is able to respond to `#combine`.
+Instead of hard coding in a `@pizza_batter = PizzaBatter.new` or `@cake_batter = CakeBatter.new` somewhere in the `MixBatter` class, we will pass these objects in when instantiating our class.
+The `MixBatter` class does not care whether its mixing pizza batter, cake batter, or an egg batter, it only cares that the injected class is able to respond to `#combine`.